AdaCore/gnatstudio/docs/users_guide/tools.rst

 * :guilabel:`Use this editor as reference`

-  Make this editor the reference.
-(This is only present when displaying a visual comparison involving 3 files).
+  Make this editor the reference (this is only present when displaying a visual comparison involving 3 files).

 .. index:: screen shot